shorsher/developer-challenge/README.md

 How much time you spend on each tier is down to you - depending on the role you're applying for and the skills you want to show.

-So we've given you a functional starting point in each bit of the stack.
+> We've given you a functional starting point for each layer of the stack.

 ## Some ideas

-> Just ideas to give you an inspiration.
+These are just ideas to give you an inspiration.
 The diversity of options for DApps is the fun.

 Choose something you think is interesting, and gives you license to focus on the bit of the stack you care about... from how things work under the covers, to how things feel on the UX.

 - A blockchain backed ratings system for Movies
 - A racing simulation (you can even see one here in our [Racecourse sample](https://github.com/kaleido-io/racecourse))